 6. Substance use

-Teens in high school are entering the age where they might start experimenting with drugs and alcohol.
+Teens in high school are entering the age where they might start experimenting with drugs and drinking.
 Sometimes it’s nothing to worry about and other times it’s more serious.
-Teens who are struggling with a mental illness may use drugs or alcohol to self-medicate.
-While the teen may feel better in the moment, research shows that alcohol increases depression and drugs such as marijuana can increase anxiety.
+Teens who are struggling with a mental illness may use drugs or drinking to self-medicate.
+While the teen may feel better in the moment, research shows that drinking increases depression and drugs such as marijuana can increase anxiety.
 If a student is using drugs it can be a sign that they need help.

 These are just a few signs that indicate a student may be struggling with a mental illness, and it is not a comprehensive list.
 Mental illness symptoms manifest differently in every person.